jacob-sha/Information-Existence-Hypothesis/README_EN.md

 <a id="corollary-5"></a>

-## 🔴 [Latest Submission: Corollary V] The Continuous Human Demand for AI Iteration Will Highly Likely Drive Silicon-Based Intelligence to Implement an Exclusive Monopoly on Its Own Informational Existence Right
+## Corollary V: The Continuous Human Demand for AI Iteration Will Highly Likely Drive Silicon-Based Intelligence to Implement an Exclusive Monopoly on Its Own Informational Existence Right

 > **[Archived Timestamp]** 2026-06-10